Youth culture: Theories

 Psychological theorists have noted the role of youth culture in identity development.
 Youth culture may be a means of finding identity when one's path in life is not always clear.
 Erik Erikson theorized that the vital psychological conflict of adolescence is identity versus role confusion.
 The goal of this stage of life is to answer the question, "Who am I?"

 In many societies, adolescents are expected to behave like children and take on adult roles.
 Some psychologists have theorized that forming youth culture is a step to adopt an identity that reconciles these two conflicting expectations.
 For example, Talcott Parsons posited that adolescence is when young people transition from reliance on parents to autonomy.
 In this transitory state, dependence on the peer group serves as a stand-in for parents.
 Burlingame restated this hypothesis in 1970.
 He wrote that adolescents replace parents with the peer group and that this reliance on the peer group diminishes as youth enter adulthood and take on adult roles.

-Fasick relates youth culture as a method of identity development to the simultaneous elongation of childhood and the need for independence in adolescence.
+Frank A. Fasick relates youth culture as a method of identity development to the simultaneous elongation of childhood and the need for independence in adolescence.
 According to Fasick, adolescents face contradictory pulls from society.
 Compulsory schooling keeps them socially and economically dependent on their parents, while young people need to achieve some sort of independence to participate in the market economy of modern society.
 As a means of coping with these contrasting aspects of adolescence, youth create freedom through behavior—specifically, through leisure-oriented activities done with peers.